Tinder to make voluntary ID verification available globally

-San Francisco, Aug 17 (IANS) Dating app Tinder has announced that it will make ID Verification available to members globally on its platform in the coming quarters.
+San Francisco: Dating app Tinder has announced that it will make ID Verification available to members globally on its platform in the coming quarters.

 Tinder first rolled out ID Verification in Japan in 2019.